v-vong3/csulb/cecs_343/demo/abstraction-demo/README.md

 ## About

 This project provides a few guidelines for designing abstractions.
 The focus will be more on the concept of abstractions rather than the actual implementation code.
-This demo is similar to the **_solid-demo_** in terms of techniques used, but the goal is more to showcase how identifying and separating components will result in cleaner and more extensible product.
-It is recommended that you should view **_solid-demo_** first if you are new to .NET/C# as there are more syntax explanations in that demo.
+This demo is similar to the **_solid-demo_** in terms of techniques used, but the goal is more to showcase how identifying and separating components will result in a cleaner and more extensible product.
+It is recommended that you should view **_solid-demo_** first if you are new to .NET/C# as there are more syntax explanations covered in that demo.

 ## Requirements